-Displays confidence after instruction Recognizes limitations Seeks advice when necessary semester.
-Students should be asked to sign and return the evaluation to the instructors.
+Displays confidence after instruction Recognizes limitations Seeks advice when necessary

-Administration: Evaluations of Students' Professional Capabilities are to be completed at the end of each
+Administration: Evaluations of Students' Professional Capabilities are to be completed at least once at the end of each course.
+Students should be asked to sign and return the evaluation to the instructor.